 The following pages provide generally useful information about how to deploy

-For detailed information and step-by-step instructions about deploying your SAP NetWeaver system on Compute engine, see the SAP NetWeaver on GCP Deployment Guide.
+For detailed information and instructions about deploying your SAP NetWeaver system on Compute engine, see the NetWeaver Deployment Guide for your operating system:

 The creator of a VM has full root-privileges.

-- On a Linux-based VM, the creator has SSH capability and can use the Cloud Platform Console to grant SSH capability to other users.
+- On a Linux-based VM, the creator has SSH capability and can use the GCP Console to grant SSH capability to other users.

-- On a Windows-based VM, the creator can use the Cloud Platform Console to generate a username and password; after that, anyone who knows the username and password can connect to the VM using RDP.
+- On a Windows-based VM, the creator can use the GCP Console to generate a username and password; after that, anyone who knows the username and password can connect to the VM using RDP.

 After a user with administrative privileges has connected to an instance through SSH or RDP, they can add other system users with standard Linux commands or Windows user-account management.
 The following pages provide generally useful information about connecting to Compute Engine VMs: